 Some foods should not be eaten during pregnancy as they can potentially cause problems before giving birth and throughout your child’s life.
 These include:

-To learn more, please read our Early Pregnancy Frequently Asked Questions Fact Sheet.
+To learn more, please read our fact sheet: Early pregnancy frequently asked questions.